Skip to main content

 Treatment of Locally Advanced Male Breast Cancer

-Treatment options for men with locally advanced breast cancer include the following:[1]
+Treatment options for men with locally advanced breast cancer include:[1]

 • Neoadjuvant chemotherapy.